Robert Halpin: Tinakilly House

-At Tinakilly on 20 January 1894 Robert Halpin, aged 58, died a of gangrene resulting from a minor cut while trimming his toenails.
+At Tinakilly on 20 January 1894 Robert Halpin, aged 57, died of gangrene resulting from a minor cut while trimming his toenails.
 He is buried, as are others in his family, at the Wicklow Parish Church with a Celtic Cross headstone marking the grave.

 Memorials

-Many artifacts from his life were donated by his daughters to the Maritime Institute of Ireland.
+Many artefacts from his life were donated by his daughters to the Maritime Institute of Ireland.
 There is a display in the National Maritime Museum of Ireland, Dún Laoghaire.

 Obelisk

 A granite obelisk, erected in 1897, in the centre of Wicklow town commemorates his life and career.
-The land for the obelisk was donated by Lord Fitzwilliam and has since been called Fitzwilliam Square.
+The land for the obelisk was donated by William Wentworth-Fitzwilliam, 6th Earl Fitzwilliam and has since been called Fitzwilliam Square.

 Halpin Memorial Medal

 After the fund closed for the Wicklow obelisk, a further £397 and 13 shillings came from London.
 Not being required for the obelisk, this sum funded the Halpin Memorial Medal, an annual prize for the best boy and girl swimmer at the Merchant Seamen's Orphan Asylum (Royal Merchant Seamen's Orphanage from 1922, and later the Royal Merchant Navy School and then Bearwood College).
 The annual award continued for about seventy years until the 1960s.

 The award was a silver medal, 50 mm in diameter, bearing on the obverse the image of Halpin in Royal Naval Reserve uniform with the inscription 'IN MEMORIAM.
 ROBERT C HALPIN, DL, JP, RNR.'
-The reverse design varied over time, but included the current name of the institution.
+The reverse design varied over time but included the current name of the institution.